Sharpe's Regiment (TV programme): Plot

-Sharpe and Harper return to Girdwood's training camp and take over, placing Girdwood under arrest, but they are unable to find any paperwork documenting the sales.
+Sharpe and Harper return to Girdwood's training camp on Foulness Island and take over, placing Girdwood under arrest, but they are unable to find any paperwork documenting the sales.
 Sharpe instructs Harper to complete the necessary paperwork, officially making the recruits part of the South Essex.

 Girdwood escapes and goes to Simmerson's estate, where he collects the incriminating paperwork, and then heads to Simmerson's London house.
 Sharpe arrives at Simmerson's house too late to stop Girdwood, but he sees an invitation to a party hosted by the Prince Regent.
 Sharpe also learns from Jane that Simmerson regularly beats her (her father was a lowly saddler), and Sharpe rashly proposes marriage as a way of enabling her to escape Simmerson's abuse.
 Jane agrees to try to steal the paperwork from Simmerson's house.
 Sharpe forms up the recruits of the Second Battalion and takes them to London, where they march in on the Prince Regent's party, with Sharpe bearing the eagle he took at Talavera.
 The Prince gleefully claims them as his own, making the regiment the Prince of Wales' Own Volunteers, instead of the South Essex.

 Sharpe confronts Lord Fenner, but does not have any proof, as Simmerson gave the paperwork to Fenner, who ordered it burnt.
 Just in time, Lady Camoynes shows up with ledgers—which she saved from the fire—detailing the crimes and uses them for blackmail for herself and for Sharpe.
 Simmerson, due to his influential friends, once more escapes prosecution.
 To shelter Jane from Simmerson's wrath, Sharpe becomes engaged to her.

 Thanks to Lady Camoyne's blackmail of Fenner, Sharpe gets the men he came for and goes back to fight in Spain, saving the regiment from being deleted from the army list.
 The regiment is now under the command of Colonel Girdwood, which Sharpe also specifically requested.
 In Spain, Girdwood has a close encounter with a French artillery round during an attack on the French border and suffers a mental breakdown as a result.
-He is invalided home, and Sharpe takes command of the Prince of Wales' Own Volunteers, leading them on to victory.
+Attempting to desert during the battle, Lynch is killed by vengeful British troops.
+Girdwood is invalided home, and Sharpe takes command of the Prince of Wales' Own Volunteers, leading them on to victory.